singh-man/books/crackingTheCoding/11_testing.md

 Remember: a good tester makes sure she knows what she's testing!

-Once we understand  what the system looks like, we'll want to break down the problem into different test­ able components.
+Once we understand  what the system looks like, we'll want to break down the problem into different testable components.
 These components include:

 - Logging in
 - Withdrawing money